Former NBA star Dwight Howard denies sexual assault lawsuit filed by Georgia man

 ATLANTA (AP) — Dwight Howard has denied accusations by a Georgia man who says he was sexually assaulted by the former NBA star and another person.

-Stephen Harper filed a state civil suit against Howard in July, alleging assault and battery, false imprisonment, and intentional infliction of emotional distress.
+Stephen Harper filed a state civil lawsuit against Howard in July, alleging assault and battery, false imprisonment and intentional infliction of emotional distress.
+No criminal charges have been filed against Howard.

 In a response filed this week by his attorney, Howard described the 2021 encounter at his home in the Atlanta suburbs as consensual and requested that the case be dismissed.